bloomberg/bbit-learning-labs/WebDevelopment/README.md

 3. Your web application should be running.
 Feel free to open `your-nextjs-app` directory in the text editor/IDE of your choice, where you will begin creating files for your project.

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the UI of your web application.
+4. Open [http://localhost:3001](http://localhost:3001) with your browser to see the UI of your web application.
+This is the completed version of the application which you will achieve!

 This is an example of how the website should look like after a successful setup:
 ![Successful setup](Webapp-After-Setup.png)